 Development of health education package

-A rigorous review of exiting education modules was undertaken in the initial phase of the study.
-Considering the local culture, language, important health issues and issues pertaining to reproductive health morbidities and sexually transmitted infections a detailed education module was prepared in a local language.
-Contents of the module were presented to a group of consultants consisted ofgynecologist, health educationist, master trainer in reproductive and health programme.
+A rigorous review of existing education modules was undertaken in the initial phase of the study (elaborate – provide information on the sources you used).
+A detailed education module was prepared in a local language, taking into consideration the local culture, language, important health issues and issues pertaining to reproductive health morbidities and sexually transmitted infections.
+Contents of the module were presented to a group of consultants comprising a gynecologist, a health educator, and a master trainer in reproductive and health program.
 A final module was prepared after incorporating suggestions provided by this team.
-The content included comprehensive knowledge of reproductive morbidities which consistsmenstruation and menstrual hygiene, RTIs/STIs symptoms, risk factors, myths and beliefs surrounding, preventive and promotive health practices, other reproductive morbidities, importance of communication..Variety of material such as flipcharts, power point slides, vignettes, models (for example menstrual cycle, safe and unsafe days explained using round cardboard where days were marked with different coloured pencils) were prepared and used as learning aids.
+The content included comprehensive knowledge of reproductive morbidities which included menstruation and menstrual hygiene, RTIs/STIs symptoms, risk factors, myths and beliefs surrounding preventive and promotive health practices, other reproductive morbidities, importance of communication.
+Variety of material such as flipcharts, power point slides, vignettes, models (for example, the menstrual cycle with safe and unsafe days explained using round cardboard where days were marked with different colored pencils) were prepared and used as learning aids.
 A detailed handbook with a set of models was given to each peer educator.

 Selection and capacity building of peer educators

 We decided to take peer educators for this task because participatory, empowerment, a model of education is effective.
-Many advocates of peer education claim that this horizontal process of peers (equals) talking among themselves is key to the impact of peer education on behavioral change.
-Peer education may also effect change at the group or societal level, by modifying norms and stimulating collective action that leads to changes in programmes and policies (Flanagan and Mahler, 1996).
-Selection of peer educators was done on the basis of their familiarity with the community, education minimum 10th grade, fluent in local language, interest and enthusiasm in being trained as peer educator.
-Totally sixteen women approached us but only ten women were selected for capacity building training.
-The mean age of peer educators was 35.7±10.9 and all had completed high school education and could read and write in local vernacular language.
+Many advocates of peer education claim that this horizontal process of peers (equals) talking among themselves is key to the impact of peer education on behavior change. (find a citation, provide a theoretical framework, see earlier comments) Peer education may also effect change at the group or societal level, by modifying norms and stimulating collective action that leads to changes in program and policies (Flanagan & Mahler, 1996).
+Selection of peer educators was done on the basis of their familiarity with the community, with a minimum 10th grade education, fluency in local language, interest and enthusiasm in being trained as peer educator.
+A total of sixteen women were interested in the training, but only ten women were selected for capacity building training (explain briefly why).
+The mean age of the peer educators was 35.7±10.9 and all had completed a high school level education and could read and write in the local vernacular language.

-They were trained for total 16 hours in extensive training programme.
-Individual and group assignment, role plays, games were used to get feedback on the training and to check whether they understood the subject matter or not and finally for evaluation.
-Besides a pre and post test was conducted for knowledge assessment of peer educators.
-Results provided in Table 1.We emphasized on communication skills along with technical details.
-Mock practice sessions were conducted after training.
-This process provided confidence and self esteem to the peer educators.Two refresher sessions (2 hours duration each) were conducted after the training but just before their public performance.
+The ten women selected to be peer-educators were trained for total 16 hours in an intensive training program.
+Individual and group assignment, role plays, games were used to get feedback on the training and to check whether they understood the subject matter or not and finally for evaluation??Unclear.
+Subsequently a pre and post test was conducted for knowledge assessment of peer educators.
+Results are provided in Table 1.
+The training emphasized communication skills along with technical details.
+Mock (practice) sessions in the delivery of the peer-education were conducted after training.
+[Include here what the peer educators were trained to do, specifically – where they trained to meet one-on-one with women or were they to conduct presentations to women in a public setting] This process provided a sense of self-efficacy to the peer-educators.
+How do you know?
+Was this a finding?
+If so, you need to provide how you tested for it, and what the specific results were.
+Two refresher sessions (2 hours duration each) were conducted after the training but just prior to their public performance (see comment above).